lexy-ai/lexy/docs/docs/tutorials/basic-rag.md

 ## Introduction

 Let's go through a basic implementation of Retrieval Augmented Generation (RAG) using Lexy.
 RAG is the process of using a retriever to find relevant documents to include in the prompt as context for a language model.

 In this example, we'll use Lexy to store and retrieve documents describing characters from the TV show House of the Dragon.
 We'll then use those documents to construct a prompt that GPT-4 can use to answer questions about the characters.

 !!! example "Notebook available"
     You can find the complete code for this example in the [Lexy GitHub repository](https://github.com/lexy-ai/lexy).
     Follow along with this tutorial using the notebook [`examples/basic_rag.ipynb`](https://github.com/lexy-ai/lexy/blob/main/examples/basic_rag.ipynb).

+This tutorial is a **simplified introduction** to RAG, and not a real-world application.
+This is done intentionally to teach the basic concept of RAG and how it is implemented.
+We'll point out some of these simplifications as we go along, and discuss them in more detail in the section [Real-world considerations](#Real-world-considerations).
+We'll also provide links to additional tutorials which cover the complexities typically encountered in real-world applications.

 ### OpenAI API Key

-Note that this example requires an OpenAI API key.
+This example requires an OpenAI API key in order to (1) generate embeddings, and (2) interact with GPT-4.
+Although this example uses OpenAI, you can use Lexy with any language model and any embedding model, including free, open-source models such as `SentenceTransformer`.

 You can add your API key as an environment variable using the `.env` file in the root directory of the Lexy repository.
 See [How do I add a new environment variable](../faq.md#how-do-i-add-a-new-environment-variable) on the
 [FAQ page](../faq.md) for more details.